-Mean summer biases are shown in figure 5 for the control and PP experiment, for top level soil moisture and temperature.
-The atmospheric variables 2m temperature and precipitation are also disccussed but are not shown for brevity.
+Mean summer biases are shown in Figure 5 for control and PP experiments, for top-level soil moisture and temperature.
+The atmospheric variables 2 m temperature and precipitation are also discussed, but are not shown for brevity.

-In general the control is slightly too cold, particularly over the tropics, Australia, Russia and South America.
-This is reflected in both the soil and air temperature bias.
-Over most of North America the air temperature has a slight warm bias, whilst the soil does not, which suggests that this results from some error in the simulated atmospheric processes which is not transmitted to the soil.
-The control is generally dry in JJA over the tropics, which is also reflected in the soil moisture bias.
+In general, the control is slightly too cold, particularly over the Tropics, Australia, Russia and South America.
+This is reflected in both the soil and air-temperature bias.
+Over most of North America the air temperature has a slight warm bias, whilst the soil does not, which suggests that this results from some error in the simulated atmospheric processes that is not transmitted to the soil.
+The control is generally dry in JJA over the Tropics, which is also reflected in the soil-moisture bias.

 The change in bias from the control for the PP experiment is not significant.
-This is also true for the ST experiments (not shown), and for each of the four forecast months individually, suggesting that of the land surface perturbations considered, none make any noticeable impact on the mean state of land surface fields or the atmosphere.
+This is also true for the ST experiments (not shown) and for each of the four forecast months individually, suggesting that, of the land-surface perturbations considered, none makes any noticeable impact on the mean state of landsurface fields or the atmosphere.
 This suggests that perturbations of at least this magnitude can be applied to the land surface without degradation of the model climate.
 Anomaly correlations between the ensemble mean and observations were also considered for soil and atmospheric variables (not shown).
-For these variables the experiments show no significant change from the control.
+For these variables, the experiments show no significant change from the control.

-Results for the spread/error are shown in figure 6 for tropical land points (30° S to 30° N).
+Results for the spread/error are shown in Figure 6 for tropical land points $(30^{\circ}S-30^{\circ}N)$.
 These scores are shown with 95% confidence intervals from bootstrapping, for targets corresponding to all monthly and three-monthly averages corresponding to four-month forecasts issued in May.
 All of the perturbation experiments generally increase the spread of the soil variables, which tend toward underdispersion in the control.
-However the PP experiment increases the spread in soil moisture too much after the first month, resulting in overdispersion (figure 6a).
+However, the PP experiment increases the spread in soil moisture too much after the first month, resulting in overdispersion

+(Figure 6(a)).
 For soil moisture, the ST experiments also increase the spread, though not to the same extent as the PP experiment.
 The ST experiments with more weighting on longer scales (i.e. ST2 and ST3) show more of a tendency toward overdispersion.